IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/configure-the-media-plugins.md

 The custom configuration overrides the default values with the one provided.

-## Configure the mini player
+## Configuring the mini player

 When audio is playing, a mini player is shown on the home screen.

 ![mini player](images/media_mini_player.png)

-If you don't want to use the mini player provided with the off-the-shelf media plugin or you want to implement your own frontend plugin for the mini player, you can configure it by setting the `hasMiniPlayerConfigKey` to `false`:
+If you don't want to use the mini player provided with the off-the-shelf media plugin, or you want to implement your own frontend plugin for the mini player, you can configure it by setting the `hasMiniPlayerConfigKey` to `false`: